 When people are in close contact with each other for a prolonged period of time – like at home or a workplace – the opportunity for COVID-19 to spread can increase.
-Here are five best practices for a safe work environment.
+Here are seven best practices for a safe work environment.

 - Wash your hands often with soap and water or at least 20 seconds, especially after you’ve been in a public place, or after blowing your nose, coughing, or sneezing.